-LOS ANGELES (CNS) - Los Angeles County has identified the first local cases of a newly emerging strain of COVID-19, the public health director said Thursday, although the numbers remain generally low and current vaccines are believed to be effective in preventing severe illness from it.
+LOS ANGELES (CNS) - Los Angeles County has identified the first local cases of a newly emerging strain of COVID-19, the public health director said, although the numbers remain generally low and current vaccines are believed to be effective in preventing severe illness from it.

 Commonly referred to as Arcturus, the strain is formally known as XBB.1.16, Barbara Ferrer told reporters in a briefing Thursday.
 According to the results of the most recent sequencing of select cases, the strain represented roughly 1.3% of the cases that were examined.